armchr/armchr/README.md

 ### Prerequisites

 - Docker installed and running
-- API key for Claude (Anthropic) or OpenAI
+- API key for Claude (Anthropic) or OpenAI or your local LLM.
+Expects OpenAI compatible API (Ollama etc.)
 - Git repositories you want to analyze

 ### 1. Setup Environment